Obsessed with Conformity

-“Jimmy!”
-The man pushed open the door and walked inside.
+“Jimmy!” the man said, pushing open the door and walking inside.
 “Howa you doin’ this morning Jimmy?”
 It was Jack, my sponsor from Alcoholics Anonymous.
 At 6’ 10” Jack, an Irishman, was well known in the Queens AA community for taking the most hopeless cases under his wing.

 I lit a cigarette.
 “You’re early.”

 “Jimmy, what the fuck are we going to do with you?”
-Jack asked as he unfolded a metal chair and took a seat in the center of the small room.
+Jack asked as he whipped open and straddled a metal chair directly in front of me.

-I didn’t say anything.
-I felt ashamed.
+I was too ashamed to speak.
 Here was this man who had taken me on as some kind of pet project to help me get my life together, and I was letting him down.
 Just like I’d let everyone else down who I’d known in my life.
 I knew I would never stop drinking.
 I should just come out and tell him that he was wasting his time.

 “Seriously.
 I’m asking you.
 What are we going to do with you?”